This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

-Vietnam does not have the official national bird, but “Chim Lạc” (Lac bird) is considered as an imaginary national bird, supported by a majority of Vietnamese people
+While Vietnam does not have the official national bird, “Chim Lạc” (Lac bird) is widely considered as an imaginary national bird, embraced by a majority of Vietnamese people

 Overview birds of Vietnam